SunTheCoder/Bad-Kitty-Project/README.md

 **Backend**:

-- Node.js (for handling backend logic, if applicable)
+- Node.js
 - Render hosting

 **Storage**:

-- **Amazon Web Services/AWS** for QR code generation and saving images from the game’s pages
+- **Amazon Web Services/AWS** was used as image storage for QR code integration.

 ### Game Features

-- **Responsive Design**: The application is fully responsive, providing an optimized experience across devices (tablet, desktop, and mobile(landscaped)).
+- **Responsive Design**: The application is fully responsive, providing an optimized experience across devices (tablet, desktop, and large mobile devices(landscaped Iphone Pros, etc.)).
 - **Dynamic Storytelling**: The game adapts based on user choices, creating a unique storyline for each player.
 - **Save**: Users can save their comic pages (using AWS)